by Bruce Dunlavy

-A few days ago, the FBI announced the first in what will no doubt be a series of shoe drops in an investigation of corruption in college basketball.
+A few days ago, the FBI announced the first in what will no doubt be a series of bowling-ball drops in an investigation of corruption in college basketball.
 Apparently, shoe companies, players and their families, coaches and universities, and agents and financial advisers were all involved in a scheme of huge payouts to get certain basketball players to attend certain schools.

 The obvious response is – or should be – “This is news?”
 Seriously – up until now we all thought that college sports was a bastion of pure amateurism?
 That “student-athletes” were just ordinary college students, subject to the same admission and academic standards as all other students, but who just happened to fit a little basketball or football in between their calculus class and their chemistry lab?

 Nonsense.
 No one – literally no one – contends that this is the case.
 The “dumb jock” who can scarcely write his name is a stereotype over a century old.
 I challenge you to find me anyone who doesn’t agree that college basketball and football are thoroughly rotten, and that the higher up in status your program is, the more corrupt it is are likely to be.